 With so much scope for creativity, it is no wonder that the sea is a subject artist and collectors enjoy.

-In my paintings, I aim to introduce minimalism and abstraction into scenes I have experienced and plan to paint, using sketches or photographs to recall the views seen out on the beach.
+In my abstract paintings, I aim to introduce minimalism and abstraction into scenes I have experienced and plan to paint, using sketches or photographs to recall the views seen out on the beach.
 I then choose particular brush–marks, sizes of brush and speeds of painting while I work.

 I enjoy using colour a great deal.
 It can be quite a challenge to create a balanced painting with refined colours.
 Sometimes I select pigments which you do not normally expect to find out in nature and enjoy exploring the emotional qualities of them through my paintings.